bpmn-io/element-templates/docs/IMPLEMENTATION_GUIDE.md

 ## Case Study: Implementing `zeebe:property`

 [`zeebe:property`](https://docs.camunda.io/docs/next/components/modeler/desktop-modeler/element-templates/defining-templates/#zeebeproperty) is a binding for Camunda 8 element templates.
-A element template author user can use it to create a template property bound to the `zeebe:property` BPMN 2.0 XML extension, i.e. for a task:
+A element template author user can use it to create a template property bound to the `zeebe:property` BPMN 2.0 XML extension, i.e. on a `bpmn:Task`:

 ```xml
 <bpmn:definitions>